morpho-org/metamorpho/README.md

 - 4. Wait for the timelock to elapse
 - 5. Once the timelock has elapsed, the market can be removed from the withdraw queue with the `updateWithdrawQueue` function.

-Warning : Funds supplied in forced removed markets will be lost, this is why only markets expected to always revert should be disabled this way (because funds supplied in such markets can be considered lost anyway).
+Warning : Funds previously supplied in forced removed markets will be lost permanently.

 ### Curator takeover